University Assessment Committee - UTDPP1098

 The Committee is charged to perform the following duties:

 - To encourage the creation and maintenance of an assessment climate that promotes the meaningful use of assessment data;

 - To review and disseminate information to faculty on best practices for student learning outcomes assessment;

 - To serve as a vehicle for communication and facilitate information sharing across units; and,

 - To promote the improvement of processes and celebration of successes of assessment across campus.

-Non-voting ex-officio members will include the Director of Assessment, and the Chair of the Committee on Effective Teaching or his/her designee.
+Non-voting ex-officio members will include the Director of Academic Assessment or his/her designee, and the Chair of the Committee on Effective Teaching or his/her designee.

 - Issued: 2016-03-15